StackExchange/StackExchange.Redis/Docs/Basics.md

 // ^^^ store and re-use this!!!
 ```

-Note that `ConnectionMultiplexer` implements `IDisposable` and can be disposed when no longer required, but I am deliberately not showing `using` statement usage, because it is exceptionally rare that you would want to use a `ConnectionMultiplexer` briefly, as the idea is to re-use this object.
+Note that `ConnectionMultiplexer` implements `IDisposable` and can be disposed when no longer required.
+This is deliberately not showing `using` statement usage, because it is exceptionally rare that you would want to use a `ConnectionMultiplexer` briefly, as the idea is to re-use this object.

 A more complicated scenario might involve a master/slave setup; for this usage, simply specify all the desired nodes that make up that logical redis tier (it will automatically identify the master):